-James Whitehead : Courses and Seminars
+James S. Whitehead : Courses and Seminars

 Employment Discrimination Law

-This seminar deals with the problem of discrimination in the American workplace and the federal and state statutes that have been enacted to prohibit it.
+This course deals with the problem of discrimination in the American workplace and the federal and state statutes that have been enacted to prohibit it.
 Primary focus will be on the major federal equal employment opportunity statutes (Title VII of the Civil Rights Act of 1964, the Equal Pay Act, the Age Discrimination in Employment Act, and the Americans with Disabilities Act), the types of claims that are brought under these laws (disparate treatment, disparate impact, mixed motives, and retaliation claims), and the varying burdens of proof/persuasion, procedural prerequisites, and remedies provided by these statutes, along with current proposals for legislative change.
-Enrollment will be limited to 20 students.
 The student's grade will be based on class participation and a final examination.

 James S. Whitehead